paisajes de la memoria

 Part 2: The ruin

-The main contribution in this section is the water, which runs through spaces and slopes and creates new ones.
-It rehydrates the dead and arid ruin and turns the visit into a much more sensorial and pleasant experience.
+The main contribution in this section is the water, which runs through spaces and slopes.
+It rehydrates the arid ruin and turns the visit into a much more sensorial and pleasant experience, specially in the summer.

 Entrance to the ruin.
 The channel becomes a furrow in the floor.